 How does a day in your lives look like non-photography related?

-Apart from being photographer, Katarzyna is also designer and she works for international Dutch C&A clothing company.
-Marcin is self-employed full-time photographer.
+Apart from being a photographer, Katarzyna is also designer and she works for international Dutch C&A clothing company.
+Marcin is a self-employed full-time photographer.
 To be honest we are partly always related to photography and there is no non-photography.
-Our other interests are: travelling, but when we travel we always have our cameras with us.
+Our other interests are travelling, but when we travel we always have our cameras with us.
 Books, but when we read we imagine and make new sketches in our notebooks.
 We have a cat whose name is "Ulisses" and even when we play with our cat we take pictures of him.
-We share the opinion, that when you work on the professional field of art/photography your entire life is dedicated to taking photographs, the camera is always next to you.
+We share the opinion, that when you work in the professional field of art/photography your entire life is dedicated to taking photographs, the camera is always next to you.
 It is an addiction, not to miss the right moment.
 In the same way, a writer always has his pencil with him.

 Which music would you choose to accompany these images?
 Name one song that fits it all!